-Place the strawberries, sugar, and water in a medium size saucepan over medium high heat and bring to a boil.
+To make the syrup, place strawberries, sugar, and water in a medium size saucepan over medium high heat and bring to a boil.

 Lower heat a bit to medium-low and let simmer, stirring occasionally, until sugar dissolves and mixture thickens into a syrup, about 10 minutes.